luainkernel/lunatik/README.md

 ### luaxt

 The `luaxt` [userspace library](usr/lib/xtable) provides support for generating userspace code for [xtable extensions](https://inai.de/projects/xtables-addons/).
-The user can modify the generated lua code to implement the userspace handlers for the corresponding xtable extension.

-To generate the library, the following steps are required:
+To build the library, the following steps are required:

 1. Go to `usr/lib/xtable` and create a `libxt_<ext_name>.lua` file.
 2. Register your callbacks for the xtable extension by importing the library (`luaxt`) in the created file.